HeemalSyangbo/COMP3133_101532464_Assignment1/README.md

 ✅ Search Employee by ID

-✅ Search Employee by Designation or Department
+✅ Search by Designation or Department

 ✏️ Mutations